CONCOURSE DENTAL GROUP

 - to cover a dental implant

-How is a crown prepared
+How is a dental crown prepared?

-The crown is prepared in two steps:
+The crown is prepared in two steps and over two appointments.

 - avoid sticky foods like caramel or chewing gum